mastercodeon314/Auto11/README.md

 ## Roadmap
 - Creation of a tab that can patch a windows installer iso for TPM requirements.
-- Support for non Insider releases of Windows, not requiring Flight Signing enablement.
+- Support for non-Insider releases of Windows, not requiring Flight Signing enablement.
 - Optimization of app startup

 ## Donation links